spyfu/spyfu-vuex-helpers/README.md

 <a name="introduction"></a>
 ### Introduction

-This utility makes two way computed properties, so your components can more easily interface with Vuex.
+These utility functions are intended for use with [Vuex](https://vuex.vuejs.org/en).

 ```bash
 # install through npm